-The Order authorized the issuance of the Bonds and approved the form and content of this Official Statement and any addenda, supplement or amendment thereto and authorized its further use in the re-offering of the Bonds by the Underwriter.
-The Board approved the Official Statement for distribution in accordance with the provisions of the Rule 15c2-12.
+The Bond Order authorizing the issuance of the Bonds will also approve the form and content of this Offic ial Statement and an addenda, supplement or amendment thereto and will authorize its further use in the re-offering of the Bonds b y the Underwriter.
+The Board will approve the Official Statement for distribution in accordance with the provisions of the Rule 15c2-12 Ž .

-/s/Christy Koski
+/s/

 President, Board of Trustees

 ATTEST:

-/s/ Cody Coltharp
+/s/

 Secretary, Board of Trustees